GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 Time Scope: Data reflects job postings as of late 2023.

-Data Integrity: 100% validity across key columns (Standardized_Annual_Salary, job_health_insurance) with no nulls in the final transformed set.
+Data Integrity: 100% validity across key columns (Annual_Salary, job_health_insurance) with no nulls in the final transformed set.

 Granularity: The data is at the "Individual Job Posting" level.